moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 The goal of the IPM is to ensure all issues for the upcoming iteration have been discussed, and [estimated with weights as a team](#-what-weights-to-use).
 Then, each issue will be worked on, and if there are commits to be made as part of the work, there should be a 1-to-1 relationship between the issue and MR.

-The iteration cycle is one week long, and each category team maintains one board for tracking their progress - [the Iteration Planning board](https://gitlab.com/groups/gitlab-org/-/boards/5283620?label_name[]=Deliverable&label_name[]=Category%3ARemote%20Development).
+The iteration cycle is one week long, and each category team maintains a separate dedicated board for tracking their progress - [the Remote Development Iteration Planning board](https://gitlab.com/groups/gitlab-org/-/boards/5283620) and [the Web IDE Iteration Planning board](https://gitlab.com/groups/gitlab-org/-/boards/7440987).

 #### 4. Assigning prioritized issues to specific releases based on calculated iterations